pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "This adventure is made possible by generations of searchers strictly adhering to a simple set of rules: Test ideas by experiment and observation.
 Build on those ideas that pass the test.
 Reject the ones that fail.
 Follow the evidence wherever it leads.
 And question everything.
 Accept these terms, and the Cosmos is yours."
 --Neil deGrasse Tyson

-"It's not enough to be right; you also hav eto be effective."
+"It's not enough to be right; you also have to be effective."
 --Neil deGrasse Tyson's dad

 "A scholar who cherishes the love of comfort is not fit to be deemed a scholar."